Michael Kennedy

 Globalizing Knowledge

 Through Globalizing Knowledge, Kennedy explains how intellectuals and their knowledge institutions and networks shape, and are shaped by, global transformations.
-This cultural political sociology of knowledge and change is informed by his analysis of public engagements around inequality, nationalism, solidarity and energy across the world, especially in the USA, Europe and Eurasia.
-His recently published book, "Globalizing Knowledge," has led to a number of lectures and book panels whose extensions are available here.
-Together with former Brown University student Merone Tadesse, he has recently extended this work to engage decolonizing universities and racism.
+This cultural political sociology of knowledge and change is informed by his analysis of public engagements around inequality, nationalism, racism, and solidarity across the world, especially in the USA, Europe and Eurasia.
+His 2015 book, "Globalizing Knowledge," laid the foundation for a series of other engagements including addresses of Russia's invasion of Ukraine especially in the context of the world's Epoch End.
+He also continues that work on higher education by rethinking the places of nationalism and cosmopolitanism, alongside racism and decolonizing struggles in the articulation of universities.

 Solidarity and Social Change

-- Through the Foundation for European Progressive Studies and its partner in the project, Foundation Jean Jaurès, Kennedy participates in an international initiative committed to the development of a "New Global Progressive Construct" building on his past work with FEPS around solidarity http://www.feps-europe.eu/assets/94d2a134-9f28-4efb-9c0f-29748cb03310/next_8_framing_a_progressive_narrative.pdf
+• Through the Foundation for European Progressive Studies and its partner in the project, Foundation Jean Jaurès, Kennedy participates in international initiatives committed to the development of progressive social change, building on his past work with FEPS around solidarity.

-- Together with colleagues in Kosova and building most recently on this work https://www.opendemocracy.net/michael-d-kennedy-linda-gusia/we-are-seeing-you-protesting-violent-democracies-in-kosova, he works to figure how projects around social justice, especially around opposition to violence and restitution for its victims, might realize greater recognition and effect in international policy regimes.
+• Together with colleagues in Kosova and building on this work, he works to figure how projects around social justice, especially around opposition to violence and restitution for its victims, might realize greater recognition and effect in international policy regimes.

 Projections of Identity and Transformations of Capacity